Examination of Research Degrees: Procedural Guidance

 9. Joint examiners’ report submitted

-The final examiners’ report must be sent via email to Academic Registry (Student Programmes) within two weeks of the viva, by the independent chair.
+The final examiners’ report must be sent via email to Student Administration within two weeks of the viva, by the independent chair.

 10. Candidate formally notified of recommendation

-Academic Registry (Student Programmes) formally inform the candidate and the lead supervisor of the outcome of the viva and any requirements for resubmission or final submission.
+Student Administration formally informs the candidate and the lead supervisor of the outcome of the viva and any requirements for resubmission or final submission.

 11. Final submission of thesis

-If the candidate satisfies the requirements of the exam committee then they submit the final thesis to STORRE and one hard bound and one soft bound copy to Academic Registry (Student Programmes).
+If the candidate satisfies the requirements of the committee, then they submit the final digital thesis to STORRE and one hard bound copy to the University Library, via the Student Services Hub.

-Guidance for the candidate: Part 1 Submitting the thesis for examination
+Guidance for the candidate: Submitting the thesis for examination

 Intention to submit your thesis

-You are required to notify Academic Registry (Student Programmes Team) at least two months before you intend to submit your thesis.
-Do this by submitting an 'intent to submit' by emailing the Student Programmes Team or in person to Academic Registry in 2Z, Cottrell Building.
+You are required to notify Student Administration at least two months before you intend to submit your thesis.
+You do this by submitting an intention to submit by email to studentprogrammes@stir.ac.uk.

-You'll need to submit a working thesis title (this may change, with the agreement of your supervisor, by the time you come to submit and that is fine) which will be used to give the chosen external an idea of your area of study.
+You will need to submit a thesis title which will be used to give the chosen external examiner an idea of your area of study.
+This is a working title that can change, with the agreement of your supervisor.

-Once you've notified us of your intention to submit then your lead supervisor will be invited to nominate an examining committee.
-The committee will comprise an independent chair (internal to the University and non-examining), and internal examiner and an external examiner.
-If you are a member of staff at the University you will be assigned two external examiners.
+Once you have notified us of your intention to submit, your lead supervisor will be invited to nominate an examining committee.
+The committee will comprise an independent chair, an internal examiner and an external examiner.
+If you are a member of staff at the University, with a substantive contract, you will be assigned two external examiners.
+The examining committee should be confirmed by your proposed submission date.

-You should ensure that you follow the guidance on the form and presentation of the thesis and submit a completed 'thesis submission form' along with the required number of copies of your soft bound thesis to the Student Programmes Team.
+You should ensure that you follow the guidance on the form and presentation of the thesis as outlined in the code of practice (point 86) and submit a completed thesis submission form along with an digital copy of the thesis to Student Administration.
+Please note, your thesis word count must fall within the maximum word limit as detailed in point 84 of the Code of Practice.

 Viva voce - oral examination

-The internal examiner will liaise with you regarding a date for your viva.
+The independent chair will liaise with you regarding a date for your viva.

-A supervisor may be invited, generally by the candidate, to attend the viva as an observer.
+A supervisor may be invited, generally by the candidate, to attend the viva as a silent observer.

-Your examiners will have met before your viva begins in order to discuss your thesis.
-They will probably have decided the sort of questions that they wish to put and who will lead each element of the questioning.
+Your examiners will have met before your viva begins to discuss your thesis.
+They will discuss the sort of questions that they wish to put to you and who will lead each element of the questioning.

-The examiners need to establish that you know the area in which your study is located, that you are the author of the work that you have presented and that you have made an original contribution to knowledge.
+The examiners need to establish that you know your area of study, that you are the author of the work that you have presented and that you have made an original contribution to knowledge.

-A viva typically lasts around two hours but it may take less time, and sometimes takes more time.
-A long viva does not necessarily mean that you are struggling to demonstrate the quality of your research - it could just mean that your examiners are thoroughly interested in what you have to say!
+A viva typically lasts around two hours.
+A long viva does not necessarily mean that you are struggling to demonstrate the quality of your research – it could just mean that your examiners are thoroughly interested in what you have to say.

 Assessment

 The viva is an opportunity for you to showcase your research.
-The examining committee will be looking for evidence that you meet the following criteria for the various research degrees:
+Details of what the examining committee will be looking for as evidence that you have met the criteria for you research degree can be found in point 89 of the Code of Practice.

 Recommendations of the examining committee